findmybusnj/findmybusnj-swift/README.md

 `sudo gem install jazzy`

 Then run `jazzy` in the base folder.
 Documentation will be put out to the `docs` folder.

+## Contributing
+1. Fork the repo
+2. Checkout a new branch using any of the following prefixes"
+  * `feature/name-of-feature`
+  * `fix/name-of-bug`

 ## Credits